xmpp-docs/simple-muc-component-java/README.md

 1. It indicates to the client that all other participants’ presences have been sent.
 2. In case of nick name reassignment it informs the client of the new nick.

+After a successful join the room will also send presence to other participants in the room to inform them of the new participant.

 #### Presence from client to room

 ```xml